Hellenistic philosophy: Pyrrhonist revival

 Pyrrhonism was revived by Aenesidemus in the 1st century BC.
 Its objective is ataraxia (being mentally unperturbed), which is achieved through epoché (i.e. suspension of judgment) about non-evident matters (i.e., matters of belief).
 It is unclear from the surviving evidence how much of its doctrines comprise a revival of older doctrines rather than a development of new ones.
 Pyrrhonists dispute that the dogmatists—which includes all of Pyrrhonism's rival philosophies—have found truth regarding non-evident matters.
 For any non-evident matter, a Pyrrhonist makes arguments for and against such that the matter cannot be concluded, thus suspending belief and thereby inducing ataraxia.

 Although Pyrrhonism's objective is ataraxia, it is best known for its epistemological arguments, particularly the problem of the criterion, and for being the first Western school of philosophy to identify the problem of induction and the Münchhausen trilemma.
 Pyrrhonists (or Pyrrhonist practice) can be subdivided into those who are ephectic (engaged in suspension of judgment), zetetic (engaged in seeking), or aporetic (engaged in refutation).
 Pyrrhonist practice is through setting argument against argument.
 To aid in this, the Pyrrhonist philosophers Aenesidemus and Agrippa developed sets of stock arguments known as "modes" or "tropes."

 Later schools

 Around 90 BC, Antiochus of Ascalon rejected skepticism, making way for the period known as Middle Platonism, in which Platonism was fused with certain Peripatetic and many Stoic dogmas.
 In Middle Platonism, the Platonic forms were not transcendent but immanent to rational minds, and the physical world was a living, ensouled being, the world-soul.
-The eclectic nature of Platonism during this time is shown by its incorporation into Pythagoreanism (Numenius of Apamea) and into Jewish philosophy (Philo of Alexandria).Hellenistic Judaism was an attempt to establish the Jewish religious tradition within the culture and language of Hellenism.
+The eclectic nature of Platonism during this time is shown by its incorporation into Pythagoreanism (Numenius of Apamea) and into Jewish philosophy (Philo of Alexandria).
+Hellenistic Judaism was an attempt to establish the Jewish religious tradition within the culture and language of Hellenism.

-Pythagorean views were revived by Nigidius Figulus during the Hellenistic period, when pseudo-pythagorean writings began circulating.
-Eventually in the 1st and 2nd centuries AD Neopythagoreanism came to be recognized.
+Pythagorean views were revived by Nigidius Figulus during the Hellenistic period, when pseudo-Pythagorean writings began circulating.
+By the 1st and 2nd centuries AD, Neopythagoreanism had emerged as a distinct philosophical movement.